 - Process review.
 In programming, choosing a better data structure or algorithm can improve performance much more than optimising a piece of code, for example by rewriting it in assembler.
 It’s the same in work.
 There’s usually a smarter, more efficient way to store or process information but you have to stand back and think about it first.
 For example, I used to carefully index and file all my receipts for the year.
 Now I just put them into a folder and figure that the time I may have to spend to search through them later is much less than the time I save now by not filing them so meticulously.

 - Ubiquitous task list.
-I use Microsoft Outlook tasks and TaskTask on my iPhone and iPad so I the same task list available with me almost anywhere.
+I use Wunderlist and Basecamp, with a Zapier integration, so I the same task list available with me almost anywhere.
 This means I can jot down tasks whenever they occur to me and filter or prioritise them later.
 This is David Allen’s great insight – don’t carry around your to-do list in your head.
 It’s too stressful and difficult.

 - Avoiding meetings.
 I try to avoid them or find a better way to do them.
 For example, back when I was a journalist I realised that I could do a lot of my interviews by phone and save the travel time.
 It was a huge boost to my productivity.
 Now I try to do meetings using IM or web conferencing wherever possible.
 Much more efficient.